From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ2: Behavioral Complementarity

 where $\tau$ is a significance threshold.

 A recurring pattern is that complementarity is primarily a long-tail phenomenon: for most scenarios, score differences are small; yet both sides exhibit a non-trivial subset of scenarios where they win decisively.
 Importantly, these decisive-win subsets are not nested---neither policy strictly ``contains'' the other on the hard cases.
-This motivates treating VLM and vision-only planners as complementary candidate generators, rather than arguing dominance purely via average score.
+This motivates treating VLM and vision-only policies as complementary candidate generators, rather than arguing dominance purely via average score.

-\paragraph{Stability-aware win counting (strict and conservative).} Because offline scores can be sensitive to small trajectory perturbations, we adopt a stability-aware counting protocol: we only count a scenario as a decisive win if its advantage exceeds $\tau$ under a fixed evaluation protocol (Appendix~\ref{app:rq2_win_count}).
+\paragraph{Stability-aware win counting.} Because offline scores can be sensitive to small trajectory perturbations, we adopt a stability-aware counting protocol: we only count a scenario as a decisive win if its advantage exceeds $\tau$ under a fixed evaluation protocol (Appendix~\ref{app:rq2_win_count}).
 Under this conservative view, decisive wins are rare but persistent.
 Concretely, with $\tau=0.2$, we observe 257 scenarios where VLM decisively outperforms ViT and 253 where ViT decisively outperforms VLM; with a stricter $\tau=0.5$, the counts are 159 (VLM) vs.\ 153 (ViT).
-These near-symmetric tails support ``real but long-tailed'' complementarity: each policy has its own failure modes and corresponding cases where the other is substantially better.
+These near-symmetric tails show that complementarity is real, but concentrated in a small long tail.